- Search The Registry

 - My Account

 From Mankato, Minnesota, Marvel Jackson was the daughter of Amy Wood Jackson and Madison Jackson.
-Her family moved to Minneapolis, Minnesota in 1907, and in 1925, Jackson graduated from the University of Minnesota at the age of 22.
-When she got out of college, she moved to Harlem in New York City and was hired as an editorial assistant at the Crisis, the NAACP publication.
-Jackson then went to the Amsterdam News where she was secretary to the women's editor and a general assignment reporter.
+Her family moved to Minneapolis, Minnesota, in 1907, and in 1925, Jackson graduated from the University of Minnesota at 22.
+When she left college, she moved to Harlem in New York City and was hired as an editorial assistant at the Crisis, the NAACP publication.
+Jackson then went to the Amsterdam News, where she was secretary to the women's editor and a general assignment reporter.

 "I was part of the Bronx Slave Market long enough to experience all the viciousness and indignity of a system which forces women to the streets in search of work," she once said.
 Her five-part series for the Daily Compass on the abuse suffered by Black domestic workers was a result of this research.
 Cooke also worked as a reporter and feature writer at the Compass, a short-lived white-owned New York City Daily newspaper.